This page explains the principles involved in securing IRB

 is still more general, then passwords may not be necessary.

-Federal granting agencies stipulate that data collected with federal funds
+It is important to emphasize that granting agencies stipulate that data collected with federal funds

 should be made available to researchers, as long as anonymity is preserved.